3 Ways to Afford More Luxury Items

 Practice Patience, Persistence, and Perseverance

-Use what you have, like driving your own car into the ground before buying the one you want.
-You will also need to show some persistence for the sake of the targeted luxe purchase.
-Resist the temptation to accumulate other items in the meantime by opting for quality rather than quantity.
+Use what you have, like driving your car into the ground, before buying the one you want.
+You will also need to show some persistence for the targeted luxury purchase.
+Resist the temptation to accumulate other items by opting for quality rather than quantity.

 Buying the Dream